History of Lothian Buses: Edinburgh bus war

-Post deregulation Lothian experienced alternating periods of competition and stability with the other major bus operator in Edinburgh, First in Edinburgh (First), and its previous incarnations SMT/Eastern Scottish.
-During this time Lothian acquired a number of smaller Edinburgh operators.
-In 2001, Lothian alleged anti-competitive practises by First.
-This claim was later rejected.
-Other operators such as Stagecoach Fife, E&M Horsburgh, Perryman's Buses and MacEwans also operate stage services into Edinburgh, but as these tend to be long-distance routes or subsidised local services they are not generally a competitive threat.
+Regional expansion

 One lasting effect of competition was the extension of Lothian services beyond the City of Edinburgh boundaries, in response to incursion by Eastern into Edinburgh city services.
-However, Lothian subsequently withdrew from West Lothian, leaving this area to First, with the sole exception of a night bus service between Longstone depot and Livingston which is operated primarily for the use of staff who live in West Lothian.
-Although this service is not widely advertised to the public, they are permitted to use this service.
-Withdrawal from this area and not the others that Lothian extended into has caused concern amongst residents who had experienced low fares and greater choice of services during the period when Lothian and Eastern Scottish were competing.
-During the time in which it was not served by Lothian Buses, West Lothian Council remained a shareholder of the company.
-In 2014, Lothian Buses began to again serve to the historical area of the county after taking over a contracted service to South Queensferry and Kirkliston.
-However, these towns are located in the City of Edinburgh council area under present-day municipal boundaries.
+However, Lothian subsequently withdrew from West Lothian, leaving this area to First Edinburgh, with the sole exception of a night bus service between Longstone depot and Livingston, operated primarily for the use of staff who lived in West Lothian.
+Lothian's withdrawal from the area saw passengers travelling to the city centre face a day ticket fare of £3.60 the second-highest bus fare of any FirstGroup bus operation in the United Kingdom.
+During the time when the area was not served by Lothian Buses, West Lothian Council remained a shareholder of the company.
+From 2014, Lothian Buses services resumed running to the traditional boundaries of West Lothian after the company took over a contracted service to South Queensferry and Kirkliston; these towns, however, are located in the City of Edinburgh council area under present-day municipal boundaries.

-In 2005 the drivers of Lothian Buses staged official and wildcat strikes over pay.
-In some cases this resulted in passengers being abandoned as buses were taken out of service by drivers.